isthegeek/hack-and-roll-indore/README.md

 ## Accomplishments that we're proud of

 We built one nifty feature which allows pedestrians to look ahead on the path while using their phones.
-We think that it is one nice thing which we built which we have already started using in our lives.
+We think that it is one nice thing which we built which we have already started using in our everyday lives.

 ## What's next for PedSafety